 Remember, there will be over 150 presentations taking place and they are run on a back to back schedule with several sessions in progress at once.
 If you are late then you may have less time to present as the schedule will not work around you.

-Ensure all presenters have the login details, Zoom installed and all the equipment they need. and are logged in 30 minutes prior to the presentation.
+Ensure all presenters have the login details, Zoom installed and all the equipment they need. and are logged in 30 minutes prior to the presentation and at least 15 minutes before the start.

 Read any emails from the organisers thoroughly, even if you have presented before.
 The emails will contain important details you need to know on the day and information can change from previous years.